We’ll guide you step-by-step on your journey to a successful career as an electrician.

 Why Become an Electrician?

 There is great earning potential as an electrician.
-Based on the latest Bureau of Labor Statistics 2020 data, the average salary of an electrician in the United States makes over $52,000/year.
+Based on the latest Bureau of Labor Statistics 2021 data, the average salary of an electrician in the United States is $60,040 per year.

-When considering becoming an electrician you are considering a career path that grants you the opportunity to find a job today.
-The demand for skilled tradespeople continues to grow across the USA.
-According to the most recent Bureau of Labor Statistics data in 2020, employment of electricians is projected to grow 9% from 2020-2030.
+The demand for skilled tradespeople continues to grow across the country.
+According to the most recent Bureau of Labor Statistics data in 2021, employment of electricians is projected to grow 7% from 2021-2031.

 Science, technology, engineering, and math (STEM) are the essential building blocks of careers that cross industries and impact our daily lives in different ways.
 STEM is the foundation of technical careers that propel our future workforce forward to stability, career growth and success.
 STEM is the skilled trade of electrical.